rgbkrk/is-this-your-pipe/README.md

 *Tier 1 (passive)*

+Use GitHub's search API to find repositories that leave credentials out in the wide open.

 Release `gitsecnanny` to help combat against Tier 1 for the public at large.

 ### Submitting accidental PRs